sage-code/maj/basic.md

 Next examples show how to use interrogative prepositions:

-* ke mag'ufu te ?  = what are you going to eat ?
+* ke magu'fu ?  = what are you going to eat ?
-* ki ser'upa der?  = who whas there?
+* ki seru'pa ?  = who whas there?
-* ko ser'ure tea beba ?  = how is your drink ?
+* ko seru'se ?  = how are you ?

 Asking about location can be explicit using que:

-* ke loca te and'ure? = where are you going?
+* de ke loca te andu're? = where are you going?
-* ke loca te ven'ure? = where are you coming from?
+* de ke loca te venu're? = where are you coming from?
-* ke loca te ser'ure? = where are you from?
+* de ke loca te seru're? = where are you from?

 You can ask about location isomg `ubi` or time isomg `cud`:

-* do seru la loca ke tu jocu? = where is the place you play?
+* es la loca ke tu jocu? = is the place you play?
-* ku seru la tesa ke zu venu? = when  is the time they come?
+* es la tesa ke zu venu? = is the time they come?

 **expressions**